Bondi names DEA head as DC's 'emergency police commissioner,' but capital leaders push back

 A population already tense from days of ramp-up began seeing more significant shows of force across the city Thursday.
 National Guard troops watched over some of the world’s most renowned landmarks and Humvees took position in front of the busy main train station.
 Volunteers helped homeless people leave long-standing encampments — to where, exactly, was often unclear.

-Department of Homeland Security police stood outside Nationals Park before and after a game Thursday between the Washington Nationals and the Philadelphia Phillies.
-Drug Enforcement Administration agents patrolled The Wharf, a popular nightlife area, while Secret Service officers patrolled the Foggy Bottom neighborhood.
+Department of Homeland Security police stood outside Nationals Park during a game Thursday between the Washington Nationals and the Philadelphia Phillies.
+DEA agents patrolled The Wharf, a popular nightlife area, while Secret Service officers were seen in the Foggy Bottom neighborhood.

 For an already wary Washington, Thursday marked a notable — and highly visible — uptick in presence from the previous two days.
 The visibility of federal forces around the city, including in many high-traffic areas, was striking to residents going about their lives.
 Trump has the power to take over federal law enforcement for 30 days before his actions must be reviewed by Congress, though he has said he’ll re-evaluate as that deadline approaches.